vdhicts/laravel-validation-rules/README.md

 ### VatNumber

-Validates if the value is a valid formatted VAT number.
+Validates if the value is a properly formatted VAT number.

 ```php
 'field' => [new VatNumber()],